rozek/node-red-authorization-examples/README.md

 ![](try-cookie-auth.png)

-Successful login, token validation and token refresh always add the related cookie to the `cookies` property of the `msg` object which, thus, automatically becomes part of the response to the incoming request.
+Successful login, token validation and token refresh always adds the related cookie to the `cookies` property of the `msg` object which, thus, automatically becomes part of the response to the incoming request.

 Any login or token validation failure automatically deletes the token cookie, comparable to a logout.